 Harvard University and Harvard Medical School provide accounts to all employees, allowing access to HMS and University networked resources.
 Read on for account options, or visit our IT services by sign-in page for services offered by the authentication method.

-- An HMS account (formerly known as eCommons) is required to access HMS IT services such as email, collaboration shares, wireless network, research cluster, and the HMS Web Portal.
+- HMS account ID is required to access HMS IT services such as email, collaboration shares, wireless network, research cluster, and the HMS Web Portal.
 Your HMS account credentials consist of your HMS account ID and a password you set during activation.
 Your HMS account ID is typically your initials followed by up to four numbers, like "abc123".
 Learn more about HMS account ID.

 - HarvardKey is the online user credentialing system for Harvard University, uniquely identifying you to Harvard University Information Technology (HUIT) applications and services.
 Your HarvardKey credentials are required for accessing PeopleSoft, a tool for reporting your time, and many other Harvard University financial applications.
 HarvardKey is independent of your HMS account.
 Learn more about HarvardKey.